terra-money/validator-profiles/validators/terravaloper1vrkzjujfds9p8t5g0xety3e3ft4dep02etv9le/README.md

 # NFTSwitch.xyz w/ Reality Flux

-We changed our name to be more recognizable and to better reflect our mission.
-We received an emergency allocation and built a dApp for the Terra ecosystem.
+We changed our name to be more recognizable.
+We received an emergency allocation and built a dApp called NFT Switch for the Terra ecosystem.
+We do plan to expand across the cosmos and other ecosystems but our home base is Terra.

 We have over 7 years of experience in the blockchain industry.
 We have helped maintain validators in a few ecosystems including EOSIO chains and Cosmos-based chains.